shushtain/farba.nvim/README.md

 ## Issues

-The theme is fresh, and some highlights may not be set in a smart way.
+- The theme is fresh, and some highlights may not be set in a smart way.
 Expect future changes with stable overall vibe.

-- There is no transparency for now.
-Have never used it to care to learn to implement it, but we could.
 - Plugin support, for now, often relies on sensible fallbacks.

-### Floating windows
+### Floating windows and menus

-- Since many plugins treat floating windows differently, it is almost impossible to define a universal rule.
-- Since you are more likely to see documentation floats, and, by default, they don't have a border, floats are given a separate, lighter background.
-- Plugins like Telescope and Which-key come with borders for some modes that looks better with no background change.
-These are adjusted.
+- It is recommended to give floating windows some sort of border or backdrop, since they don't have a separate background.
+This is slowly becoming a standard since the most popular plugins (like Telescope, Which-key, Lazy, Mason, etc) expect no background change while often providing borders or backdrops.
+- Menus, like the ones you see for command line suggestions and overall completions, use a separate background, so you don't need a border for them.
+This saves space.

 ### Light mode